Dataset Structure

 DataFrame Interface

+The goal of MillionTrees project is to limit a user’s need to access the underlying data structure.
 Each dataset maintains a pandas DataFrame containing all annotations and metadata, accessible via the df attribute:

 dataset = TreePointsDataset()